UPDATED: March 14, 2020

-Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into another era, when steamships were the most elegant way to travel.
+Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into an era when steamships were the most elegant way to travel.
 At the time of her completion and maiden voyage in 1936, the Queen Mary was considered the most beautiful and stately ship in the world.

 In 1967, The Queen Mary made her last voyage to Long Beach, California, where she has become a beloved historical landmark and popular hotel.

-There is quite a selection of educational and unusual tours available on the Queen Mary, from a basic tour of the highlights of the ship, to an after dark paranormal experiences tour which I will tell you more about in future article (I don’t want to spoil it now).
-This tour is getting a lot of national attention, so if ghost busting is one of your interests, be sure sign up for this tour.
+There is quite a selection of educational and unusual tours available on the Queen Mary, from a basic tour of the highlights of the ship to an after dark paranormal experiences tour!
+This tour is getting a lot of national attention, so if ghostbusting is one of your interests, be sure to sign up for this tour.

 Another popular tour is the Princess Diana Tour.
-For Anglophiles this is a must do.
-The extensive collection includes over 2,000 artifacts including clothing, personal letters, dolls and collectables.
-It includes information not only on the life of Princess Diana, but a history of the Royal Family from Queen Mary forward.
+For Anglophiles this is a must.
+The extensive collection includes over 2,000 artifacts including clothing, personal letters, dolls and collectibles.
+It includes information not only on the life of Princess Diana but a history of the Royal Family from Queen Mary forward.
 Allow at least an hour to see this exhibition.

 1126 Queens Hwy.